oyurdakul/pesgm23/README.md

 7. 10 Aug 22 in Victoria - A rare price spike during the middle of trading day during which batteries failed to dispatch.
 The remainder of the trading day had predominatly flat prices.

-## Statistical test results on forecast errors
+## Statistical test results on price errors

-To ascertain distributional information, a set of statistical tests were conducted on historical price forecast errors.
-Historical prices, both actual trading prices  and pre-dispatch forecast prices were sourced for the 2019 calender year extracted using NEMOSIS and NEMSEER (as above).
-Price forecast errors are calculated based on the methodology outlined in the manuscript.
+To ascertain distributional information, a set of statistical tests were conducted on historical price errors (defined as the actual dispatch price minus the predispatch price, for a given horizon).
+Historical prices, both actual dispatch prices and pre-dispatch forecast prices were sourced for the 2019 calender year extracted using NEMOSIS and NEMSEER (as above).
+Price errors are calculated based on the methodology outlined in the manuscript.

 The plot below shows the first moment (mean) of the error distribution.
 For all horizons, the results show negative means.
 The magnitude of the first moment are relatively small at short horizons, but increase to levels ranging from around $80-120/MWh for horizon intervals beyond 5 hours.